Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Dynamic facilitation

 \section{Dynamic facilitation}

-The activation enthalpies $\Delta H_{\alpha}$ and $\Delta H_{\beta}$ appear to depend logarithmically on $M$ for oligomeric and intermediate $M$ chains (regimes I and II), as shown in Fig. 5a.
-A similar logarithmic $M$-dependence has been observed also for the activation enthalpy of the high-$T$ viscosity $\Delta H_{\eta}(M)$ both in experiments and computer simulations \cite{jeong2015mass,siline2002length}.
-Logarithmic activation barriers are a hallmark of hierarchical relaxations, and are observed in dynamic facilitation models, in which asymmetric kinetic constraints exist between the fundamental relaxation units \cite{ritort2003glassy,keys2011excitations}.
-An important example is the one-dimensional East model \cite{palmer1984models,ritort2003glassy,keys2013calorimetric}, which describes a chain of `spins' (or \textit{`relaxation beads'} in terminology appropriate for polymer relaxations) where each spin (or bead) can relax only when its neighbour on one side has relaxed.
+Logarithmic activation barriers are a hallmark of hierarchical relaxations, and are observed in dynamic facilitation models, in which spatially asymmetric kinetic constraints control relaxation \cite{ritort2003glassy,keys2011excitations}.
+A simple example is the one-dimensional East model \cite{palmer1984models,ritort2003glassy,keys2013calorimetric}, which describes a chain of `spins' (or \textit{`relaxation beads'} in terminology appropriate for polymer relaxations) where each spin (or relaxation bead) can relax only when its neighbour on one side has relaxed.
 This simple asymmetric kinetic constraint gives rise to cooperative hierarchical dynamics and the main characteristics of glass-formation, including dynamic heterogeneities and a broad distribution of relaxation times \cite{keys2013calorimetric}.
-In this class of models, which have been successfully applied to intermolecular (3D) relaxation dynamics in non-polymeric glass-formers \cite{keys2013calorimetric}, relaxation on a length-scale $\ell(T)$ separating mobile spins (beads) of size $\sigma$ requires an activation barrier $\Delta E_{\ell}=\Delta E_{\sigma} \left[1+\nu_{\sigma}\,\log_{\scriptscriptstyle 10} (\ell/\sigma)\right]$, where $\Delta E_{\sigma}$ is the barrier for a spin flip (bead relaxation) and $\nu_{\sigma}$ is a constant $\mathcal{O}(1)$.
+In this class of models, which have been successfully applied to intermolecular (3D) relaxation dynamics in non-polymeric glass-formers \cite{keys2013calorimetric}, relaxation on a length-scale $\ell(T)$ separating mobile spins (relaxation beads) of size $\sigma$ requires an activation barrier $\Delta E_{\ell}=\Delta E_{\sigma} \left[1+\nu \log_{\scriptscriptstyle 10} (\ell/\sigma)\right]$, where $\Delta E_{\sigma}$ is the barrier for a spin flip (bead relaxation). \change{The factor $\nu\sim\mathcal{O}(1)$ has been determined for several different models, and represents the nature and number of pathways available for facilitation \cite{Chleboun2013JStatMech,keys2011excitations,keys2013calorimetric}.
+For the East model of one-dimensional spin chains $0.72<\nu<1.4$ \cite{Chleboun2013JStatMech}; $\nu\simeq0.25$ was estimated for several small molecule glass formers based on modeling calorimetry data \cite{keys2013calorimetric}; and $\nu\simeq0.35-0.62$ was determined for simulated 2D and 3D glass-formers using several different interaction potentials \cite{keys2011excitations}.}